 Wherever you stay in Oranjestad, you’ll have easy access to all the local restaurants, shopping, and attractions!
 And the free trolley is a fun way to get from downtown Oranjestad to other parts of the city without a car.

-- Best Mid-Range Hotel in Oranjestad: Wonders Boutique Hotel
+- Mid-Range Hotel in Oranjestad: Wonders Boutique Hotel

-- Best Luxury Resort in Oranjestad: Renaissance Wind Creek Aruba Resort
+- Luxury Resort in Oranjestad: Renaissance Wind Creek Aruba Resort

-- Best All-Inclusive Resort In Oranjestad: Divi Aruba All Inclusive
+- All-Inclusive Resort In Oranjestad: Divi Aruba All Inclusive

 See Related: Incredible Places to Travel Without a Passport